-Capital expenditures for the year ended December 31, 2007, were \$2.0 million.
-These expenditures mainly consisted of computer hardware, computer software, and building improvements.
+Capital expenditures for the year ended December 31, 2008 were \$2.8 million.
+These expenditures consisted of computer hardware, computer software, and building improvements, and the addition of \$846,000 with the acquisition of MIV.

-The Company has budgeted approximately \$1.9 million for additional capital expenditures in 2008 to be funded through cash generated from operations.
-The Company expects that the additional capital expenditures during 2008 will be primarily for computer hardware and software, production equipment and furniture.
+The Company has budgeted approximately \$2.0 million for capital expenditures in 2009 to be funded through cash generated from operations.
+The Company expects that these expenditures will be primarily for computer hardware and software, and equipment.